 To evaluate whether PAT program participation impacts the rate at which children meet the recommended number of well-child visits, Medicaid data were examined in both the treatment and comparison group.
 Specifically, the evaluation team examined the percentage of recommended well-child visits attended in both groups, first conducting a t-test to compare the average percent attended by PAT program participants to the average percent attended by the matched comparison group and then following up with a simple regression model examining whether the relationship between intervention participation and percentage of recommended well-child visits attended was significant.
-To obtain the comparison group, RFA matched each child in the treatment group to similar children in the comparison groups using county, age, gender, poverty status, and race/ethnicity.
-For the total treatment group of 2,139 children with Medicaid data, the matched comparison group contained 7,364 children with Medicaid data.
+To obtain the comparison group, RFA matched each child in the treatment group to similar children in the comparison group of 2,139 children with Medicaid data, the matched comparison group contained 7,364 children with Medicaid data.